Surgical Technology Frequently Asked Questions

 Can I repeat a course in the program if I fail?

-Only one course may be repeated in the 14 month program.
+Only one SURG prefix course may be repeated in the 4 consecutive semester program.
 Failure to pass a repeated course on the second attempt will result in failure of the program.

 What hospitals is the program affiliated with in the metropolitan area?